thomasebsmith/rhubarb-os/README.md

 IPCs are also low-overhead.
 They are designed to consume minimal CPU and memory.

 ### User Interface
-RhubarbOS is designed for use via its CLI and GUI.
+RhubarbOS is designed to be used via its CLI and GUI.
 Both are equally capable.
 The GUI is the default UI for new installations.

-Programs must be designed to expose their own CLIs and GUIs.
+Programs should be designed to expose their own CLIs and GUIs.

 ### Drivers
 A limited set of drivers for common Raapberry Pi peripherals is built in.
 More